-continental shelf.51 While this has little legal impact, it demonstrates the potential conflicts that could arise.
-UNCLOS provides a mechanism for determining which country has sovereign control, but that mechanism requires scientific information about the ocean floor that is not easy to obtain.52 To date, the Commission on the Limits of the Continental Shelf has yet to approve either of the two proposals it has received involving regions in the Arctic.53 Therefore, UNCLOS may not be the best mechanism for determining which country controls which part of the Arctic.
-Recently, an article by Scott Borgerson warned that the increased access to Arctic resources and lack of legal regime could cause the Arctic to "erupt in an armed mad dash for its resources."54 Thus, he recommended that the Arctic countries meet to create a treaty to address how to extract resources including an agreement on "how to carve up the region's vast resource pie."55 Antarctica, on the other hand, does not face this conundrum because the Antarctic Treaty prevents countries from making sovereign claims over the region.56
+has little legal impact, it demthat could arise.
+UNCLOS provides a mechanism for determining which country has sovereign requires scientific information the Continental Shelf has yet continental shelf.
+While this onstrates the potential conflicts control, but that mechanism about the ocean floor that is not easy to obtain.52 To date, the Commission on the Limits of to approve either of the two proposals it has received involving regions in the Arctic.
+53 Therefore, UNCLOS may not be the best mechanism for determining which country controls which part of the Arctic.
+Recently, an article by Scott Borgerson warned that the increased access to Arctic resources and lack of legal regime could cause the Arctic to "erupt in an armed mad dash for its resources."54 Thus, he recommended that the Arctic countries meet to create a treaty to address how to extract resources including an agreement on "how to carve up the region's vast resource pie."55 Antarctica, on the other hand, does not face this conundrum because the Antarctic Treaty prevents countries from making sovereign claims over the region.